 Photographs must be of the highest quality with a full range of tones and of good contrast.
 Photographs must be trimmed squarely to exclude features not relevant to the paper and be separated from neighbouring photographs by uniform spaces that will be 2 mm wide after reduction.
 Lettering should be in a sans-serif type and contrast with its background: thus white lettering should be used on darker backgrounds.
 The size of lettering should be such that the final height after reduction is 1.5-2 mm.
 A scale bar must be inserted on each photomicrograph and electron micrograph.
 Important features to which attention has been drawn in the text should be indicated.

 Suitable electronic formats for photographs are TIFF and EPS at a required resolution of 300 d.p.i.
 Colour photographs are accepted; however, the journal does not cover the cost of their printing.
 Please specify to the Editor if you wish to publish photographs in colour.
 Electronic files of colour figures or photographs should be saved in CMYK colour rather than in RGB colour as this is required for our printing purposes.
-Authors should note that the colour may change when converted to CMYK from RGB colour, and hence may not be a true reproduction of the hard copies provided.
+Authors should note that the colour may change when converted to CMYK from RGB colour.